 The goal of the Student Financial Services Office (SFSO) is to assist families through the financial aid process and to help them identify sources of aid so that a Houghton education is affordable.
 Houghton College distributes aid in compliance with all federal, state, and institutional policies and procedures.
 All students are urged to consult with the aid counselors about particular situations regarding funding.
-This is especially true for students considering participation in consortium or study-abroad programs.
+This is especially true for students considering participation in consortium or study-abroad opportunities.

 The mission of the Student Accounts office is to provide excellent service for our students, parents and colleagues while upholding internal controls that ensure financial transactions are accurately processed and proper records are maintained.
 The office is responsible for billing and collection of student tuition, fees, and room and board for each semester, as well as the receipt and disbursement of all student financial aid, including processing refunds from financial aid awards.

 It is our goal to provide excellent service and support to our student population in a professional manner in order to create a positive environment for our students, parents and colleagues.
 We hope the information here and on our website helps give students and parents insight as to the functions of Student Accounts at Houghton College.

 Tuition and Fees